frain-dev/convoy-website/src/app/(main)/blog/articles/convoy-v24.4.1.md

 - Fixed a bug where a created or updated subscription didn't show the nested values.
 - Fixed endpoints count query for portal links.
 - Added data plane capabilities back to the worker, which was unintentionally removed.

+# Getting Started with Convoy

+Want to deliver fine-grained webhooks like [Neynar](https://neynar.com)?
+You can get started at [Convoy Cloud](https://cloud.getconvoy.io/signup).